 In September 2016 Chesapeake Light was sold in GSA auction to a private investment consortium.
 All pertinent equipment as well as most instrumentation,

-power and communication hardware has been removed as of December 2016.
+power and communication hardware have been removed as of December 2016.
 All data acquisition operations were discontinued at that time.

 COVE was located on the Chesapeake Light Station, 25 km East of Virginia (near the mouth of the Chesapeake Bay).